 The basis of the hurdle rate is the cost of capital.
-This is the rate that long-term debt holders and shareholders require in order to be persuaded to furnish the required capital.
+This is the rate that longterm debt holders and shareholders require in order to be persuaded to furnish the required capital.
 Thus, assume that:

-• A company capital structure target objective is \$500,000 composed of 25% debt and 75% equity.

-• In the current market environment, long-term bond holders require a 10% return (6% to the company after income taxes); a 17% return on equity is the going earnings rate.
+- A company capital structure target objective is \$500,000 composed of 25 percent debt and 75 percent equity. - In the current market environment, long-term bond holders require a 10 percent return (6 percent to the company after income taxes); a 17 percent return on equity is the going earnings rate.